DKrawczyk/react-task-manager/README.md

                                          ->     <TasksListDone />
                 Etc.

-3. We should use hooks, and styling compliant with React styling standards not by single CSS file.
+3. We should use **hooks**, and styling compliant with React styling standards not by single CSS file.

-4. This project could be compatible with the RWD design.
+4. This project could be compatible with the **RWD** design.

-5. Before starting, next time I will think over colors in my project, using Paletton for example.
+5. Before starting, next time I will think over colors in my project, using [Paletton](https://paletton.com/#uid=1000u0kllllaFw0g0qFqFg0w0aF) or [Color Hunt](https://colorhunt.co/) for example.

 6. Our time could be counted in this format:

         dd--hh--min--sec

-# Special thanks!
+# 🙏 Special thanks

-Special thanks to my Mentor - devmentor.pl for providing me with the task and code review.
+Special thanks to my [Mentor - devmentor.pl](https://devmentor.pl/) for providing me with the task and code review.